ymoldabe/backend/wheres-my-pizza/QUESTIONS.md

 - [ ] Yes
 - [ ] No

-### Does the program exit with a non-zero status code and clear error message when invalid arguments are provided?
-- [ ] Yes
-- [ ] No

 ### Does the program handle runtime errors gracefully without crashing?
 - [ ] Yes
 - [ ] No